Thyroid Supplements and You

 The zinc is in the wrong form (zinc oxide is the cheapest and least absorbable form of Zinc (2)) and the Selenium is in an amino acid chelate versus bound to a more absorbable form.

-So, despite having a good spread of ingredients, they are not in the right formulations or in high enough doses to have a meaningful impact for most people.
+So, despite having a good spread of ingredients, they are not in the right formulations or in high enough doses to have a meaningful impact on most people.

 Your Next Steps

-If you haven't used thyroid supplements in the past then I would strongly encourage you to consider it in the year 2020.
+If you haven’t used thyroid supplements in the past then I would strongly encourage you to consider them in the year 2022.

 Even if you have used them and didn’t see the results you were looking for I would recommend that you take a look at this list.